Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/events/standard/invite_sent.md

 The objective is to generate an 'invite sent' event, enabling you, the SaaS builder, to track when users invite other users.

 :::tip
-**Built-In Invitation Tracking:** Each invitation sent via ThriveStack's Self Serve [Invitation API](/getting-started/self-serve/apis/invitation) is automatically tracked.
+**Built-In Invitation Tracking with ThriveStack's Invitation API**

+API integrations aren't necessary for tracking the 'Invite Sent' event if you use ThriveStack's Self-Serve [Invitation API](/getting-started/self-serve/apis/invitation)
 :::

 ![Invite Sent Event Flowchart](/img/docs/events/invite_sent.png)